Shatakshis667/my-portfolio/README.md

 ## 👾 Overview

 This is my portfolio website built with Next.js bootstrap that displays my skills, work experiences, projects, etc., as a software developer.
-It's a clean, beautiful and responsive portfolio template that can be easily be customized by developers!
+It's a clean, beautiful and responsive portfolio template that can easily be customized by developers!

 ## 👾 Sections: